zocker-160/pyQVNCWidget/README.md

 Passive VNC Widget for Python using PyQt5.

 _NOTE:_ This project is pretty much still in WiP status and I am struggling with the PIXEL_FORMAT.\
-So if someone known a way to fix it or a better way of doing it in the first place, would be happy about PRs ;)
+So if someone knows a way to fix it or a better way of doing it in the first place, I would be happy about PRs ;)

 ## How to install